typeorm/typeorm/docs/migrations.md

 ## How migrations work

 Once you get into production you'll need to synchronize model changes into the database.
-Typically it is unsafe to use `synchronize: true` for schema synchronization on production once you get data in your database.
+Typically, it is unsafe to use `synchronize: true` for schema synchronization on production once you get data in your database.
 Here is where migrations come to help.

 A migration is just a single file with sql queries to update a database schema